RamOchoa-HES/HyperCode/README.md

 Product Backlog URL: https://trello.com/b/MKYrschO/hypercode

-Note: The first three list are for the Product Backlog only.
+Note: The first three lists on the Trello Board are for the Product Backlog only.
 The technical lists are only for our team internal tasks.
+The team decided to keep all lists within the same board.

+#### Definition of ready for a backlog item

+1. Product backlog item has a title.
+2. Product backlog item has a brief description (user story opening sentence).
+3. Estimated points are clearly displayed in the title after meeting with Dev Team, Product owner, and Scrum Master and agreed upon by all.
+4. Product backlog item has dependencies defined and have a status of completed.
+5. There is at least one team member assigned to the backlog item.

 #### Goals for Sprint 1